14 Best Ways to Save Money on Groceries

-There are a few things that everyone needs to spend money on, like housing, electricity, and food.
+There are a few things that everyone needs to spend money on, like housing, utilities, and food.

 According to the Bureau of Labor Statistics, in 2017 the average single American spent $3,008 on food prepared at home.
 The average couple? $7,500 per year.

 No matter how much you’re spending right now, there are always ways you can lower your grocery bill.
 Here are 14 expert-inspired shopping tips that’ll help you do just that.

 Start by Planning Ahead